neu-cs4530/spring24-project-s24-group-201/README.md

 Now look at the bottom, your video will appear.

 Whenever you get tired of a video, press “Skip Video” and the next video in the queue will play or if you want to watch the whole video through, go ahead!
 The next video about cookies will be ready to play after the brownie video finishes.
 Feel free to chat with whomever is in your Watch Party, as you have the ability to chat with friends.
 Since I have nothing else in the queue, the “Skip Button” disappears and here we see that someone has already liked the video.
 I can press “Like” again and the amount will increase.

-Feel free to hop in and out of the watch party.